sharkLoc/fqkit/README.md

 2023.11.10:
  - update to version 0.2.14
  - add subcommand view
- - rebuild some conmmand interface
+ - rebuilt some command interface